Bill Good Marketing

 Traditional Lead Generation Strategies We Still Love

-When it comes to finding new prospects, many financial advisors rely on traditional-style lead generation strategies.
-These include activities such as cold-calling, networking, targeted in-person prospecting, business leader outreach, seminars, direct mail, and advertising through print or radio.
-Sound familiar?
+When it comes to finding new prospective retirees, many financial advisors rely on traditional-style lead generation strategies.
+These include activities such as cold calling, networking, targeted in-person prospecting, business leader outreach, seminars, webinars, direct mail, and advertising through print or radio.

-And while these strategies are time-consuming and expensive compared to more recent methods, we use them because they still work.
+And while these strategies are time-consuming and expensive compared to more recent methods, we use them because they still work for wealth management and financial services professionals.

-And when combined with modern digital strategies, you can even amplify your results!
+And when combined with modern digital marketing, content marketing, and automation, you can even amplify your results and improve your conversion rate.

-Let’s say you recently built a connection with someone on LinkedIn®.
-You jump on a coffee chat to get to know each other.
+Let’s say you recently built a connection with someone on LinkedIn.
+You jump on a coffee chat or phone call to get to know each other.
 And after the call, you send a personalized “Thank You” letter with your logo on it.
-This is where your top-of-mind awareness begins, by defining yourself as a caring individual and using genuine courtesy.
+This is where your top-of-mind awareness begins, by defining yourself as a caring individual and strengthening client relationships.

-If you’re doing cold calling, direct mail, or advertising, it’s time to add a few more methods to your prospecting playbook.
+If you’re doing cold calling, direct mail, or advertising, it’s time to add a few more methods to your prospecting playbook to better capture contact information, including an email address or phone number.

 New Lead Generation Strategies to Try